Solved

 A harsh frost can very quickly, and often unexpectedly, freeze water solid in pipes.
 This leads to cracks or breaks appearing in the pipes, followed by water leaks either dripping or worse, cascading, down and through a house, damaging decor and furnishings, flooring, and blowing plasterwork and electrics as it goes.

-Knowing when to worry about pipes freezing and taking some preventative measures to stop them is the best bet.
-But, in the case of an emergency, this is how to thaw frozen water pipes and prevent them from bursting, according to the experts.
+Knowing when to worry about pipes freezing and taking some preventative measures to stop them doing will always be your best defense.
+But, in the case of an emergency, this is how to thaw frozen water pipes, prevent them from bursting, and how to spot the early warning signs according to the experts.

 How to thaw frozen water pipes